shubhamrathi97/CustomerAPI/readme.md

 These API developed using Flask, Sqlalchemy and Postgres.
 We are using Gunicorn, Docker-compose for Deployment.
 If using postman, Please import  `CustomerAPI` collection.

+API uses the black-listing to prevent the replay of token.
+Creating black-listing is using local storage but that can be move to REDIS or PERSISTENT DATABASE for production purpose.

 ## Run Manual
 #### Docker-Compose
 * Run the `docker-compose up --build -d`.
 API Service will be available at port `5000`.